 COMMUNITY TO COMMUNITY: POLICY EQUITY FOR ALL

-OAKLAND SUMMER YOUTH EMPLOYMENT PROGRAM
+OAKLAND SUMMER YOUTH

 YOUTH SUMMER INTERNSHIP DETAILS

-• Job length: 5 weeks long (June 12th – July 14th, 2023)
+• Job length: Five weeks long (June 17th – July 19th, 2024)

 APPLICATION PROCESS